ygda-org/programming-guide/sections/final.md

-# Finale
+## Finale
 Congrats!
 You are done with the base of the tutorial.
 We also offer you some extensions you can do to gain more extensive knowledge of the engine.

+---

+## Extensions
 These describe more advanced topics like scene management, audio, shaders, particles, and resources.
 You should be able to do most of these in any order, but some depend on others.
 You might need to adapt some of the changes described in the extensions as appropriate for your own project, which you are now equipped to do so.

 > Learning these concepts as you go on your own is a great way of learning too!